+Drowning under the kid clutter?
+We’ve got you covered with where to take clothes and toy donations in Los Angeles.
 It’s a bittersweet life fact—kids grow up, and they grow fast.
 That cute onesie you bought when you were pregnant, her favorite wooden blocks, and even the book he demanded you read nightly—eventually, your baby will outgrow them all.
 Solution?
 Find places to donate them.
-Donating baby and children’s items is an excellent way to extend their lifespan, as well as teaching your kids the importance of charity and giving back.
+Donating baby gear and children’s items is an excellent way to extend their lifespan, as well as teaching your kids the importance of charity and giving back.

-But what are the best places to donate your gently used items?
+Giving back is great, but you want to make sure your items get into the right hands so they will actually end up being useful.
+So, what are some great places to donate your gently used items once you’ve sorted the kids’ closets?
 If you live in the Los Angeles area, these are some of the best options.

-Created and run by the National Council of Jewish Women (NCJW), The Council Shop is an institution that offers useful and near-pristine household items.
-Clothes, furniture, toy, and book donations are welcomed.
+Created and run by the National Council of Jewish Women (NCJW), The Council Shop is a non-profit organization that offers useful and near-pristine household items for resale.
+The Council Shop accepts clothes, toys, books, and furniture donations.

 Address: Six locations in Burbank, Canoga Park, Fairfax District, Mar Vista, and West Los Angeles.
-Check directions here.
+Check directions here for donation drop-off.

 photo: Mike Mozart via Flickr

-Undisputable leaders in the field of goodwill donations, the aptly-titled Goodwill Southern California has a century of experience providing for others across 80 different stores and loves to receive children and baby items.
+Goodwill Southern California has over a century of experience providing for others across Southern California and loves to receive children’s and baby items including clothes, toys, books and household items.
+They’re always happy to provide a donation receipt for your items upon request.

 Address: There are over 80 Goodwill donation centers.
 Take a look at the Goodwill Locator to find the closest one.